|

 - Quality of care by owners is achieved through careful screening and education.
 One

 never ceases to learn.
-I serve on the Basenji Club of America's Breeder Education
+I have served on the Basenji Club of America's Judges Education

 |